inoxlang/inox/docs/language-reference/virtual-filesystem.md

 # Virtual Filesystem

-In project mode, Inox applications run inside a virtual filesystem named a **meta filesystem** that persists data on disk.
+In project mode, Inox applications run inside a **meta filesystem**: a virtual filesystem that that works on top of the regular FS.
+- All the data is stored in a single regular directory.
-Files in this filesystem are regular files, (most) metadata and directory structure are stored in a single file named `metadata.kv`.
+- Files in this filesystem are regular files.
+- (Most) metadata and directory structure are stored in a single file named `metadata.kv`.

-It's impossible for applications running inside this filesystem to access an arbitrary file on the disk.
+**It is impossible for applications running inside this filesystem to access an arbitrary file on the disk.**

 Inox also supports in-memory filesystems.